 What the draft Code actually covers

 The official Commission page is unusually clear here.
-If approved, the final Code will serve as a voluntary tool for providers and deployers of generative AI systems to demonstrate compliance with their respective obligations under Article 50(2) and Article 50(4).
-The second draft was published on 5 March 2026, and the Commission says finalisation is expected around May-June / beginning of June 2026.
-In practice, that means the draft Code is centred on the marking and detection of AI-generated content and the labelling of deepfakes and certain AI-generated publications.
+If approved, the final Code would serve as a voluntary tool for providers and deployers of generative AI systems to demonstrate compliance with their respective obligations under Article 50(2) and Article 50(4).
+The second draft was published on 5 March 2026.
+As of the 5 May 2026 review, final approval had not been verified in the official source set used for this page.
+Treat the draft Code as implementation context for marking AI-generated content and labelling deepfakes or certain AI-generated publications, not as binding law.

 That is narrower than the full Article 50 landscape.
 Article 50 also contains requirements around AI interaction disclosures and certain other transparency situations.
 So if your teams are building chatbot flows, emotion-recognition use cases, or other transparency-dependent interfaces, this page should not be treated as the whole law.